 If you work in the cybersecurity field, you’ve seen an explosion of EDR (endpoint detection and response) tools in the last few years.
-There are EDR, MDR (managed detection and response), and XDR, (extended detection and response) tools everywhere.
+There are EDR, MDR (managed detection and response), and XDR, (extended detection and response) tools everywhere, covering cyber threats in your network.
 That market expansion won’t be slowing down anytime soon— the global market size is expected to grow from $2.6 billion this year to $5.6 billion by 2027.

-Post-pandemic, enterprises and SMBs alike are challenged to protect not just their corporate infrastructure, but also their new remote endpoints in their employees’ new work environments.
+Post-pandemic, enterprises and SMBs alike are challenged to protect not just their corporate infrastructure, but also their new remote endpoints in their employees’ new work environments, one small part of the external attack surface.
 A report from Adaptiva and the Ponemon Institute found that the average enterprise manages over 134,000 endpoints.
 Of the organizations surveyed, Ponemon found that 48% of endpoint devices are a security risk because they are no longer detected by the IT department.
 It’s clear to any security professional that endpoints are a serious risk to their organization and should be monitored accordingly.

 Though detection and response tools are valuable, they can fall short of total protection if not combined with other cybersecurity measures.
 Let’s review the different tools and their benefits.

 Endpoint Detection & Response

 Our partners at Trellix, a leading endpoint detection and response company, describe EDR as a continuous monitoring tool that gathers data to provide the visibility and context needed to detect and respond to threats.
 EDR’s narrow focus does not account for external threats.